Verbal autopsies used in push to better track global deaths

 The work is badly needed, experts say.

-An estimated 60 million people in the world will die this year, and half will have no death certificates or other record describing what killed them.
-Most of these will be in low- and middle-income countries, particularly in Africa and parts of Asia.
+An estimated 60 million people in the world will die this year, and half will have no death certificates or other records describing what killed them.
+Most will be in low- and middle-income countries, particularly in Africa and parts of Asia.

 That means the common understanding of overall disease and mortality trends in the developing world often relies upon broad estimates and guesswork.
-So do the decisions many countries make about which health problems to prioritize and tackle.
+So do the decisions many countries make about which health problems to prioritize.

 “The scale of the problem is really quite staggering,” said Lucia D’Ambruoso, a University of Aberdeen researcher who has studied verbal autopsies.
 “There’s a moral imperative, as well as analytical one, to be able to shine a light on those otherwise invisible deaths.”